ONE of Scotland’s leading young rock bands has been unveiled as the first headliner for this summer’s Tall Ships Races in Lerwick.

 Tide Lines, whose last album Eye of the Storm topped the Scottish charts and narrowly missed the UK top ten, will headline the 5,000-capacity outdoor arena at Holmsgarth Pier on Thursday 27 July.

-The folk-tinged group performed at Mareel in Lerwick back in 2018, but they have grown in stature since and are due to play their biggest show to date at Queen’s Park in Glasgow this June.
+The folk-tinged group performed at Mareel in Lerwick back in 2018, but they have grown in stature since and are due to play their biggest show to date at Queen’s Park in Shetland this June.

 Shetland Tall Ships music coordinator Tim Matthew, who has booked dozens of acts from a wide range of genres to perform at the four-day event, said it was “really exciting” to attract a group like Tide Lines.